 Retreating tides leave sediment behind that provides the most magnificent feast for seabirds and waders which come to feed here.
 Refreshed by the sea twice a day, it’s laden with invertebrates that form a rich diet for resident birds.
-Thousands of migratory birds use it as a stop off point on their huge journeys.
+Thousands of migratory birds also use it as a stop off point on their huge journeys each year.

 National Nature Reserve

-The Ribble Estuary is the most important site in the UK for wintering wildfowl, the extensive mud and sand flats make it one of the largest saltmarsh habitats in the country.
-It supports over 250,000 ducks, geese, swans and wading birds.
-It’s internationally important for 16 species of wintering birds.
-The best times to see all this is in the autumn and winter months.
+The Ribble Estuary is the most important site in the UK for wintering wildfowl.
+Its extensive mud and sand flats make it one of the largest saltmarsh habitats in the country.
+More than 250,000 ducks, geese, swans and wading birds visit here each year.
+It’s also internationally important for 16 species of wintering birds.
+The best times to see all this is in the months of autumn and winter.

 Help the birds

-Sea birds running along the water’s edge might look cute but they are trying to conserve vital energy and warmth while the tide is in and their feeding grounds are covered by water.
-Please don’t disturb them or let your dog run at them – they will just waste energy by flying away.
-That strength is difficult to replace when feeding grounds are covered and they can’t eat.
+Sea birds at the water’s edge are trying to conserve vital energy and warmth while the tide is in and their feeding grounds are covered by water.
+Please don’t disturb them or let your dog run at them.
+Making them fly wastes their precious energy when food stocks are scarce.
+While their feeding grounds are covered with water they can’t eat.

 In summer, the landscape is still active, when birds are nesting on the saltmarshes.
-Around the Ribble Nature Reserve you might be lucky enough to see three types of gull, common tern and redshank, skylark, meadow pipit and linnet, nesting on land which is managed by Natural England.
-Regions of saltmarsh are grazed by sheep and cattle in spring and summer to maintain the short grass on which wintering wildfowl rely.
+Around the Ribble Nature Reserve you might be lucky enough to see three types of gull, common tern and redshank, skylark, meadow pipit and linnet.
+Natural England manage the land they nest on.
+Sheep and cattle graze areas of saltmarsh in spring and summer to keep the grass short for the wintering wildfowl.
 Look hard enough and you may see these birds nesting on the marshes at Lytham.

-If you’re interested in the birdlife in the area, why not call in at the RSPB Ribble Discovery Centre, situated on the edge of Fairhaven Lake.
+If you’re interested in the birdlife in the area, why not call in at the RSPB Ribble Discovery Centre.
+Find it at the edge of Fairhaven Lake.

-East Beach parts away from the seafront for a short distance as you head towards St Annes and it turns into Clifton Drive.
-Your next landmark is the White Church on the corner of Ansdell Road.
+East Beach and the seafront part company for a short distance as you head towards St Annes, approaching Clifton Drive.
+Your next big landmark is the White Church on the corner of Ansdell Road.